A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: The Proposed Optimization Algorithm

 \section{The Proposed Optimization Algorithm}

 In our algorithm, all the weights are updated at the same time.
-It means, we update $\boldsymbol\beta_{i.j}$ instead of just one component of the vector.
-In each iteration, one weight vector is selected, then using SGD method, the score function is updated regarding the selected weight vector.
-SGD has lower convergence time in comparison to GD algorithm.
-Therefore, SGD works efficiently in high-dimensional datasets.
+It means we update $\boldsymbol\beta_{i.j}$ instead of just one component of the vector.
+In each iteration, a weight vector $\boldsymbol\beta_{i.j}$, $(i, j) = ([1, ..., P], [1, …, P]), i \neq j$ is selected.
+Then using SGD method, the score function is updated using equation \ref{eq23} and regarding the selected weight vector.

-SGD calculates gradient using just one or a part of the data, not all the data, and it causes big variance in estimations.
-Selecting an inappropriate data could mislead the optimization.
-We need a small $\gamma$ since a large $\gamma$ causes big variances and hence the algorithm does not converge correctly.
-SGD uses smaller $\gamma$, but still, the variance problem exists.
+SGD calculates gradients using just one or a part of the data which are picked randomly instead of all data records.
+Randomness in SGD causes big variances in estimations which slows down the convergence \citep{ref36}.
+However, SGD can reach an approximate solution faster than GD.
+Therefore, SGD has been proposed by many researchers for high-dimensional problems \citep{ref48,ref44, ref47}.

+As a common feature of stochastic optimization, SGD in comparison with GD, has a better chance of finding the global optimal solution for complex problems.
+The deterministic gradient in batch GD may cause the objective function to fall into a local minimum in multimodal problems.
+The fluctuation in the SGD helps the objective function jump to another possible minimum.
+However, the fluctuation in SGD always exists, which may result in not achieving a good solution.
+To tackle this issue, the learning rate $\gamma$ has to decay in each iteration, but smaller $\gamma$ slows down the convergence process.
+This means that we have a fast computation per iteration but slow convergence for SGD.

-There are some methods and solutions that reduce the estimation variance.
-Using these solutions, we can select a larger $\gamma$.
-One practical issue for SGD is that in order to ensure convergence the learning rate has to decay to zero.
-This leads to slower convergence.
-The need for a small learning rate is due to the variance of SGD.
-Using variance reduction method in SGD, the learning rate for SGD does not have to decay, which leads to faster convergence as one can use a relatively large $\gamma$ \citep{ref36}.
-We use a variance reduced SGD in the optimization step in our proposed algorithm.
+To prevent this problem, recently various variance-reduced methods have been proposed \citep{ref36,ref52,ref50}.
+Using the variance reduction method in SGD, the learning rate for SGD does not have to decay and one can choose a relatively large $\gamma$ which leads to faster convergence \citep{ref51}.
+Variance reduction techniques cause SGD converges to a more accurate solution faster than regular SGD.
+Hence, SGD which uses a variance reduction technique is an appropriate method for large-scale problems \citep{ref45,ref46}.
+We use a variance reduction technique in the optimization step of our proposed algorithm.

 To optimize $f_{\boldsymbol\lambda}(\boldsymbol\beta)$ with regard to $\boldsymbol\beta_{i.j}$, $f_{\boldsymbol\lambda,i}(\boldsymbol\beta_{i..})$ would be defined as:

 where $\boldsymbol\beta_{i..}=(\beta_{i.0},\boldsymbol\beta_{i.1},...,\boldsymbol\beta_{i.p}) $.
 We use an SGD method to optimize equation \ref{eq19}, hence in each iteration, SGD picks a data row randomly and then optimizes \ref{eq19} regarding the selected data.
 The cost function for data $h$ is: